New Harmony's Atheneum

 because it was "a wonderfully pure example of the recurring themes among (Meier's) substantial oeuvre; it is a classic 'Meier' design."

 The Atheneum is designed so that visitors have to go a specific way through the building, leading out into New Harmony itself.
 The three-story building's ramp and overlaying grids provide frequent views of the town and countryside.

-As a visitor's center for New Harmony, it includes a 17-minute movie on the history of New Harmony, called "The New Harmony Experience", in its 200-seat auditorium.
+As a visitor center for New Harmony, it includes a 9-minute movie on the history of New Harmony in its 200-seat auditorium.
 There are four galleries.
-The first hosts a gift shop and a 1/32 scale copy of the Harmonist Brick Church.
-The second galleries discusses the various individuals in New Harmony's history.
+The first hosts a gift shop.
+The second gallery discusses the various individuals in New Harmony's history and hosts a 1/32 scale copy of the Harmonist Brick Church.
 The third gallery has a 1 inch = 10 feet (1:120) scale of New Harmony in 1824, made during the filming of the movie.
-The fourth is closed to the public and has furniture designed by Richard Meier himself.
+The fourth is closed to the public.

-Tours of Historic New Harmony, a collection of buildings of historical significance administered by the Indiana State Historic Site system, begin at the Atheneum.
+Tours of Historic New Harmony, a collection of buildings of historical significance administered by the University of Southern Indiana system, begin at the Atheneum.